 Extremadura tends to have very hot and dry summers – the average temperature in July is above 26° and it can be as high as 40°.
 Drought is quite common during the summers.
 I recall only too well 7th July 2005 as I sat in my car in Trujillo listening to events unfold in London after the terrorist attack on the city.
 The air conditioning was working overtime as the car’s thermostat registered 44ºC.
 Winters are generally mild though significantly colder in mountain areas.
 Rainfall is also more pronounced here with occasional snow at high altitudes.
 In the remainder of the region rainfall is quite low with most falling in the autumn or spring.

-Where to Visit in Extremadura
+Top 5 Places to Visit in Extremadura

 The centre of Cáceres, enclosed completely within Moorish town walls with some inspiring watch-towers, is a totally magical place to visit.
 Almost the same as it has been for several hundred years, Cáceres has magnificent examples of Roman, Arab and Renaissance architecture.
 There are so many impressive, plazas, palaces and patios that you will want to just meander the Ciudad Monumental for hours.
 There are few more atmospheric places in Spain – and Cáceres is far less likely to be crowded than most of its counterparts.